-Hospice care is most often associated with illnesses like cancer, but a series of personal accounts published to mark MND Awareness Month show their potential goes much further
+Hospice care is most often associated with illnesses like cancer, but a series of personal accounts published to mark MND Awareness Month shows its potential goes much further

 The online news source for the palliative medicine and hospice community, eHospice, recently published a series of personal accounts of people living with Motor Neurone Disease who have found the support they need to live fulfilling lives with the help and support of local hospices.
 As eHospice reminds us: